Testing Throughout an Automation Integration Project is Key to Success

 Rehearse FAT for flawless functionality

 At this point, your system has been tested thoroughly and you just need to have the client verify it during a factory acceptance test (FAT).
 You will create your test specification based on the design specification and have it approved by the client.
 Conduct trial FATs beforehand with colleagues to ensure proper function.

 During the FAT, the system should run flawlessly, except during your intervention to prove the design/test specification.
 The client should leave the FAT feeling confident that the system will perform how it is intended.
 Before the site acceptance test (SAT), create another test specification as a guide for onsite testing.
 This will be the final testing with actual devices to prove the system works as designed.
 The SAT should be very similar to the FAT, where applicable and safe to do so.
 Following these steps will pay off when you start supporting production.

 Laying out a plan for testing during the design phase and simulating automation integration during code development leads to successful acceptance test and startup.
 Matrix Technologies has extensive experience in designing, testing, and installing successful automation projects.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Bill Warnke, Technical Consultant.
+To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Bill Warnke, Senior Consultant.

 © Matrix Technologies, Inc.